 He is recommended as a leading junior in the legal Directories for Professional Negligence, Construction and Sports law.
 Quotes from the Directories include:

-“A superb advocate”; “Intelligent and meticulous”; “Very bright”; “Charismatic”; “Very personable”; “Good under pressure”; “He is very well liked by clients, works hard and has a very amicable manner"; “Solicitors note his collaborative approach and the ease with which he integrates into a team.
+“A superb advocate”; “Intelligent and meticulous”; “Very bright”; “Charismatic”; “Very personable”; “Good under pressure”; “Impressive work ethic”; “He is very well liked by clients, works hard and has a very amicable manner"; “Extremely user-friendly and proactive”; “Solicitors note his collaborative approach and the ease with which he integrates into a team.
 His expertise spans the entire range of professional indemnity work”; “He manages difficult clients well”; “Very good on dispute strategy and tactics” and “Good at cutting through the noise to get at the points that matter.”
 [Professional Negligence]

 “He's a talented performer in the courtroom"; “Sharp and extremely thorough”; “He is highly skilled, knows his brief and is not aggressive, but is certainly highly effective”; “Up-and-coming junior”; “Passionate about sport”; “Well on his way to becoming a leading junior in the field”; “Proving himself to be a rising star at the Bar for horseracing cases.”
 “A very competent barrister with a broad sports practice.”
 [Sport]

-“He has the ability to pick up and analyse complex technical information.”
+A 'quality junior' who "has the ability to pick up and analyse complex technical information”; “A very consistent performer at a high level”.
 [Construction]

 He prides himself on being an incisive and responsive barrister and a user-friendly team player.
 He places particular emphasis on having a command of the detail but without getting bogged down in trivia and being able to provide the best practical and commercial solution to legal problems.